dask/dask-ml/docs/source/incremental.rst

 .. note::

-   Take care with the behavior or :meth:`Incremental.score`.
+   Take care with the behavior of :meth:`Incremental.score`.
 Most estimators inherit the default scoring methods of R2 score for regressors and accuracy score for classifiers.
 For these estimators, we automatically use Dask-ML's scoring methods, which are able to operate on Dask arrays.